Our Practice

 Emma Abel – Veterinary Nurse

 Emma started at Hammett Street Vets in early 2019.
 She grew up in Mount Isa and before this job she was working in the underground gold mining industry for about five years.
 This significant change in career came from her lifelong passion for animals and their welfare.
-She is currently studying her Certificate IV in Veterinary Nursing.

 Rebecca Faulks